Probing the limits of effective temperature consistency in actively driven systems: Introduction

 In this work, a statistical thermometer is realized experimentally, based on a macroscopic tracer particle confined in a harmonic trap and driven into a NESS by random inelastic collisions with self-propelled walkers (see Section 2 and Fig. \ref{fig:1}).
-Previously \cite{boriskovsky2024}, it was shown that this system satisfies a linear (dynamic) FDR, with a large enough number of walkers.
-Here, we assess the consistency of the FDR-based $T_{\text{eff}}$ by comparing it to three independent measures: the tracer's potential energy and modified kinetic energy (at an unperturbed NESS), and a temperature based on a steady-state work fluctuation relation (FR), in a strongly perturbed NESS.
+Previously \cite{boriskovsky2024}, it was shown that, with a large enough number of walkers, this system satisfies a linear (dynamic) FDR.
+Here, we assess the consistency of the FDR-based $T_{\text{eff}}$ by comparing it to three independent measures: the tracer's potential energy and modified kinetic energy (in an unperturbed NESS), and a temperature based on a steady state work FR, in a NESS under a strong external perturbation.
 Our main result is displayed in Fig.~\ref{fig:6}: all three independent measurements of $T_{\text{eff}}$ agree across a range of active bath parameters.
 We further compare our results with theoretical predictions and discuss conditions under which the consistency of $T_{\text{eff}}$ breaks down.